Mathematics

 We have adopted a curriculum which;

-• for Reception pupils start with early number skills.
-Mathematics is often separated into concepts and specific vocabulary as an approach to support all learners
+- for Reception pupils start with early number skills and Mathematics is often separated into concepts and specific vocabulary as an approach to support all learners.
+They follow the Mastering Number Programme.

 Early Years Foundation Stage